foxydot/infinitive/wp-content/plugins/better-wp-security/readme.txt

 * <a href="http://bit51.com/2011/09/fixing-better-wp-security-lockouts/">Fixing Better WP Security Lockouts</a>
 * <a href="http://bit51.com/2011/09/what-is-changed-by-better-wp-security/">What is Changed By Better WP Security</a>

+= Warning =
+Please read the installation instructions and FAQ before installing this plugin.
+It makes some significant changes to your database and other site files which, without a proper backup, can cause problems if something goes wrong.
+While problems are rare, most (not all) support requests I get for this plugin involve the users failure to make a proper backup before installing.

 == Installation ==

 1. Backup your Wordpress database, config file, and .htaccess file